New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

   }
 ```

-## Remove interval
+## Delete interval
 Next we will do the remove interval functionality.
 I will add a delete button and position it absolutely with css at the top right of the interval.
 Here is how `SingleInterval.tsx` component will change.
+A possible improvement here would be to pass a delete button as a prop to the `MultiIntervalSelect.tsx` and by that to allow the user to customize the functionality.

 ```tsx
   function SingleInterval(props: Props) {